spettersson/splunk4patientprivacy/data_guide.md

 #### **4. Create the Sourcetype(s)**

 ##### **For Splunk Cloud and Splunk Enterprise (Single Server Deployment)**
-- Create a new Splunk app where the sourcetype(s) should be located
+- Create a Splunk app where the sourcetype(s) should be located
   - Navigate to **Apps → Manage Apps** in Splunk Web
   - Click on **Create App**
   - In the field **Name**, enter 'TA-patient-privacy'